RafaelIgnacioMontes/Hangman-Game/README.md

 ### - Make sure all HTML elements are in place and that all the CSS edits are properly done to reflect the hangman game.
 ### - After this is done we will begin with Javascript.

 #
+# Game Functionality

+### - Able to randomly generate a word (noun) to guess.
+### - Has in game instructions on the page
+### - Once you have guessed 5 times incorrectly game ends and you lose
+### - Once game ends you are able to hit play again button to get a new word and restart the game
+### - Maximum of 1 character per guess
+### - When guessing correctly it substitutes a value in the line for the correct letter

+#
 # Links